-For over thirty years, Rabbi Lester Bronstein has represented Bet Am Shalom’s communal personality with his blend of scholarly insight, wit, and compassion in his teaching and his interpersonal relations.
+For over thirty five years, Rabbi Lester Bronstein represented Bet Am Shalom’s communal personality with his blend of scholarly insight, wit, and compassion in his teaching and his interpersonal relations.

-Since arriving at Bet Am Shalom in 1989 with his wife, Cantor Benjie Ellen Schiller, the rabbi has been a catalyst for our spiritual development and congregational growth.
-His searching intellect never overwhelms his ability “to connect” – to create an intellectual and haimishe backdrop for our congregational life.
-He takes personal joy in our s’machot.
-He provides heartfelt warmth during moments of need.
-He encourages our questions and participation.
+He arrived at Bet Am Shalom in 1989 with his wife, Cantor Benjie Ellen Schiller, and became a catalyst for our spiritual development and congregational growth.
+His searching intellect never overwhelmed his ability “to connect” – to create an intellectual and haimishe backdrop for our congregational life.
+He took personal joy in our s’machot.
+He provided heartfelt warmth during moments of need.
+He encouraged our questions and participation.

 Beyond Bet Am Shalom